 Mr. Ceesay cannot read or write.
-The consulate, over the objection of ICE, agreed to adjourn to the meeting. - 42.
+The consulate, over the objection of ICE, agreed to adjourn to the meeting. - 43.
 On March 19, 2025, RFK Human Rights sent an email to ICE confirming that the consulate appointment was rescheduled and confirming that ICE would provide the legal documents that have been requested since March 11, 2025.
 RFK Human Rights also requested a copy of a "travel document" that an ICE Officer who was present for the consulate interview referenced.
 As is set forth supra, Mr. Ceesay has only been in ICE custody twice-in or about 2010 and on or about February 19, 2025 when he was detained.
-Mr. Ceesay was never advised that there was a "travel document". - 43.
-ICE's position is that RFK Human Rights as counsel for Mr. Ceesay and Mr. Ceesay cannot be provided with the "travel document" referenced by the ICE Officer on March 19, 2025 because the "travel document" is not a legal document. - 44.
-On March 20, 2025, ICE advised that RFK Human Rights as counsel for Mr. Ceesay would receive the legal documents at least one day before the consulate interview on March 26, 2025. - 45.
-On March 25, 2025, ICE transmitted to RFK Human Rights a total of six (6) pages of legal documents.
-ICE did not provide a copy of the OSUP.
-See Exh.
-2, Documents Provided by ICE. - 46.
-Upon information and belief, Mr. Ceesay-other than his current detention by ICE and prior detention by ICE in 2010-has never been arrested or incarcerated in the more than three decades that he has resided in the United States.
+Mr. Ceesay was never advised that there was a "travel document". - 44.
+ICE's position is that RFK Human Rights as counsel for Mr. Ceesay and Mr. Ceesay cannot be provided with the "travel document" referenced by the ICE Officer on March 19, 2025 because the "travel document" is not a legal document. - 45.
+On March 20, 2025, ICE advised that RFK Human Rights as counsel for Mr. Ceesay would receive the legal documents at least one day before the consulate interview on March 26, 2025.